publicdomainmap/publicdomainmap.org/_pages/pilot-part-2.md

 ## Step 1: Navigate to a Public Domain Map project
 The OpenStreetMap US Tasking Manager will now host mapping projects that either a) directly contribute to OpenStreetMap, or b) contribute to Public Domain Map.
 After Public Domain Map contributions are reviewed by federal agencies, contributions can then be brought into OpenStreetMap[1].

-Please note: This pilot does not involve the conflation workflow with OpenStreetMap or Federal datasets.
-It cannot be guaranteed that any data contributed during the pilot will be later available in either OpenStreetMap or Federal datasets.
+_Please note: This pilot does not involve the conflation workflow with OpenStreetMap or Federal datasets.
+It cannot be guaranteed that any data contributed during the pilot will be later available in either OpenStreetMap or Federal datasets_.

-Navigate to the [OpenStreetMap US Tasking Manager](https://tasks.openstreetmap.us/).
+Navigate to the <a href="https://tasks.openstreetmap.us/" target="_blank">OpenStreetMap US Tasking Manager</a>.
 We recently updated the branding of the site.
 The visuals may look different than you previously have experienced, however, all steps and functions are the same.

 ![](https://github.com/publicdomainmap/publicdomainmap.org/blob/main/assets/images/p2_signin.png?raw=true)